amilner42/interview-practice/README.md

 optimized for tail recursion?

 2. Solve the famous Towers of Hanoi problem.
 Is it tail recursive?
 Why or why not?

+3. Assuming I give you an array of numbers, lets say they represent stock prices, find me the most money you could make that day by buying and selling a single stock.
+If the stocks go down all day, you should find me the least amount of money I could lose that day.
+The method header should look like:
+    - private static int bestStockTrade(int[] stockPrices) [throws ... ]